A Parent's Guide to the SARCDescription of the requirements and information contained in the School Accountability Report Card (SARC).

 - How often must a SARC be updated?

 School report cards must be updated annually and published by February 1.

 State law generally encourages schools to make a concerted effort to notify parents of the purpose of the report cards and to ensure that all parents receive a copy of the report card for the school their child attends.
-Specifically, schools are required to notify all parents about the availability of the SARC and to provide parents with instructions about how the SARC can be obtained both through the Internet (if feasible) and on paper (by request).
-If a sufficient number of a school's enrolled students speak a single primary language other than English, state law requires that the SARC also be made available to these parents in the appropriate primary language.
+Specifically, schools are required to notify all parents about the availability of the SARC and to provide parents with instructions about how the SARC can be obtained both through the Internet (if feasible) and on paper (upon request).
+If 15% or more of a school's enrolled students speak a single primary language other than English, state law requires that the SARC also be prepared and made available in that primary language.

 Parents with Internet access can go to the CDE Find a SARC Web page [http://www.sarconline.org/Home/Search] .
 This CDE Web page provides actual SARC reports or SARC Web links to the school or district Web site where the school's SARC is located.